Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 Nothing fancy: it's blue jeans.

 Pair it with sky blue, khaki, or even brown.
-Let its characterful canvas and its beautiful indigo shade sublimate the whole.
+Let its characterful canvas and beautiful indigo shade enhance the whole.

-Put on a sky shirt and white sneakers, spice it up with a stronger piece, and let the magic happen. ( Sneakers and BonneGueule Shirt )
+Put on a sky blue shirt and white sneakers, top it all off with a stronger piece, and let the magic happen. ( Sneakers and BonneGueule Shirt )

 As for our friend Boras, he has prepared a chic workwear interpretation for you:

-(Champs de Maneuver jacket, Bonnegueule turtleneck , Visvim boots)
+(Champs de Manoeuvre jacket, Bonnegueule turtleneck , Visvim boots)

-“I wanted to make a truly “heritage” outfit.
+“I wanted to make a very “heritage” outfit.

 Bamboo jeans were an obvious choice.

-Although new, the particularity of its material gives a textured canvas that echoes weathered boots or a faded military jacket.
+Although new, the particularity of its material gives a textured canvas which echoes patinated boots or a faded military jacket.

 And its sharp cut energizes the silhouette."